OpenNebula/addon-storpool/README.md

 Support standard OpenNebula datastore operations:

+* all disk images are thin provisioned RAW block devices
 * datstore configuration via CLI and sunstone
 * essencial Datastore MAD(DATASTORE_MAD) and Transfer Manager MAD(TM_MAD) functionality (see limitations)
 * SYSTEM datastore on shared filesystem or ssh when TM_MAD=storpool is used